anngineery/nand2tetris/software/README.md

 	- `return`

 # Compiler
+This is the first half of 2-tier compilation process.
+The compiler converts the Jack language (high-level language) into the intermediate language (also called VM language).
 ## Booting Process
 The compiler's expected to create 1 Main.vm file, which includes 1 VM function called `main`.
 Given this, the VM implementation is expected to set the SP to 256 and call `Sys.Init`, an argument-less OS function at the start.
 This `Sys.Init` in turns calls `Main.main` and the infinite loop at the end.
 Recall that the HACK platform is set up in a way that when it resets, it starts executing the instruction from ROM[0] and so on.